Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

    ![](../media/env18.png)

-   >**Note:** This GitHub Actions workflow, named "CI", triggers on pushes to the main branch affecting .github/workflows/hello-action.yml, pull requests to main with changes to the same file, and can be manually triggered (workflow_dispatch).
-It features a single job (build) running on Ubuntu, utilizing actions/checkout@v4 to fetch the repository.
+   >**Note:** This GitHub Actions workflow, named "CI", triggers on pushes to the main branch affecting **.github/workflows/hello-action.yml**, pull requests to main with changes to the same file, and can be manually triggered **(workflow_dispatch)**.
+It features a single job **(build)** running on Ubuntu, utilizing **actions/checkout@v4** to fetch the repository.
 The job executes a one-line script printing "Hello, world!" and a multi-line script for additional build, test, and deployment actions.

 1. In the pop up windows of **Commit Changes** click on the **Commit changes**.